kylewaldner/emacs.d/README.md

 If you need initialisation code which executes earlier in the startup process, you can also create an `~/.emacs.d/lisp/init-preload-local.el` file.

-If you plan to customize things more extensively, you should probably just fork the repo and hack away at the config to make it your own!
+pIf you plan to customize things more extensively, you should probably just fork the repo and hack away at the config to make it your own!
 Remember to regularly merge in changes from this repo, so that your config remains compatible with the latest package and Emacs versions.